equinix/metal-cli/docs/metal_capacity_get.md

 ### Options

 ```
-  -f, --facilities strings   Codes of the facilities
+      --facilities strings   Codes of the facilities (client side filtering)
+  -f, --facility             Report all facilites (default true)
   -h, --help                 help for get
+  -m, --metro                Report all metros
-  -m, --metros strings       Codes of the metros
+      --metros strings       Codes of the metros (client side filtering)
   -P, --plans strings        Names of the plans
 ```